Polyvinyl-Records/polyvinyl-records/album.md

 This is the root catalog number and will be displayed on the discography page.

 ## Discography Date & Release Date
 These dates may be different if you are reissuing a release.
-The Discography section will only display the Discography Date. the Product page will display the Release Date.
+The Discography section will only display the Discography Date.
+The Product page will display the Release Date.